gokeeplearning/cs61a/README.md

 ### This repository saves my solutions for labs, homeworks, discussions and projects for this course.

 As a programming beginner, I want to record and share my learning process of CS61A. <br />
-There might be some errors, don't take it serious. <br />
+There might be some errors.
+Please feel free to share your feedback and suggestion! <br />